casper-network/docs/source/docs/casper/dapp-dev-guide/on-chain-contracts.md

 Ultimately, smart contracts are meant to run on the blockchain.
 You can send your contract to the network via a [deploy](/design/execution-semantics#execution-semantics-deploys).
 To do this, you will need to meet a few prerequisites:

-- You will need a client to interact with the network, such as the [default Casper client](/workflow/setup#the-casper-command-line-client).
+- You will need a client to interact with the network, such as the [default Casper client](/workflow/setup#the-casper-command-line-client)
-- Ensure you have an [Account](/workflow/setup#setting-up-an-account) and its associated [keys](keys.md).
-This account will pay for the deploy, and its secret key will sign the deploy.
+- Ensure you have an [Account](/workflow/setup#setting-up-an-account) and its associated [keys](keys.md) This account will pay for the deploy, and its secret key will sign the deploy
-- Ensure this account has enough CSPR tokens to pay for the deploy.
+- Ensure this account has enough CSPR tokens to pay for the deploy

 ## Paying for Deploys {#paying-for-deploys}